The 10-day Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

 I’d recommend you to book a 2.5-hour tour with Historical Walk if you’re keen to learn more about the heart of the city.

 Tip: Many of the places of interest are not listed on Google Maps.
-Ask anyone, they will point you in the direction.
+Ask anyone, and they will point you in the direction.
 Some pols connect to the main road following small lanes.
 You will derail your plan.

-Astapad Jain Derasar (10) erected in a dense Doshiwada Ni Pol (9) in the 19th century.
+Astapad Jain Derasar (10) was erected in a dense Doshiwada Ni Pol (9) in the 19th century.
 Its highly ornamented carvings are stunning.
 On the right corner of this block, a 180-year-old Harkunvar Baa Ni Haveli features unique Indo-Chinese elements – dragon ornaments.
 With 60 rooms, it makes it the largest haveli in the old city.
 I just stared at the balcony.

 I already lost myself here.
 Get some snacks and tea!